Discover the Top 5 Reasons (+ a Bonus Reason) to Improve FCR

 For top FCR performing CSRs, the cost per call resolution is 35% lower than for the bottom FCR Performing CSRs.
 The contact center industry average cost per call is $9.10.
 Cost per call resolution factors in cost and how many calls it took for the customer's call to be resolved: the average cost per call resolution is $12.74.
 The average cost per call resolution for the best CSRs is $10.92 and for the worst CSRs is $14.56.
 The worst CSRs have a 33% higher cost per call resolution than the best CSRs.
 Creating more high performing CSRs is one of the best ways for lowering costs and retaining customers.

-Now that we have shared the Top 5 Reasons to Improve FCR, it is helpful to understand the FCR benchmarking performance of core contact channels.
-Of the 500+ North American contact centers SQM benchmarks annually, only 5% are performing at the world class standard of 80% FCR or higher.
-A customer’s experience in using any contact channel should be measured by using the FCR metric.
+Now that we have shared the Top 5 Reasons to Improve FCR, it is helpful to understand the FCR rate performance of core contact channels.
+Of the 500+ North American contact centers, SQM benchmarks annually based on conducting post-contact surveying methods, only 5% perform at the world class standard of 80% FCR or higher.
+The call center industry average for FCR rate is 70%.
+This means that 30% of customers have to call back the organization about the same inquiry or problem.
+A good first call/contact resolution rate is 70% to 75% and is applicable for all core contact channels except for the email contact channel, where a good FCR rate is 60% to 65%.

-The below chart shows FCR performance comparison for core contact channels.
-The FCR data shows that web self-service (76%) and IVR self-service (74%) contact channels have the highest FCR performance and the email (61%) contact channel have the lowest FCR performance.
+The below chart shows the FCR benchmark data comparison for core contact channels.
+The FCR benchmark data shows that web self-service (76%), IVR self-service (74%), call center (72% and email (61%).
 Web self-service and IVR self-service contact channels have the highest FCR performance because the contact reasons (e.g., orders, status updates, payment) are lower in complexity compared to the contact reasons the call center and email contact channels handle.
-In most cases, the email contact channel handles the highest complexity of contact reasons for all contact channels and most customers who use this contact channel do so because it allows them to document their interaction.
+In most cases, the email contact channel handles the highest complexity of contact reasons for all contact channels, and most customers who use this contact channel do so because it allows them to document their interaction.
 When an inquiry or problem is not resolved on the email, IVR self-service, or web self-service channels, most of those customers will phone the call center to resolve their issue.
 Therefore, the call center channel is the last line of defense for resolving an issue and, most importantly, retaining customers.

 Learn more on how to measure and define FCR for your contact center.SQM’s Voice of Customer research shows that improving FCR remains a huge opportunity for the entire contact center industry.
 Moreover, the opportunity to improve FCR spans all major contact channels.